mitaly-dev/Furniture-Market-clients/README.md

 - Buyer can order product and pay
 - User can logout from his account
 - Buyer and seller can request to become an admin
-- only admin can apporoved buyer and seller request

 ## Technologies :
 - React.js